 Smyth was the head soccer coach for the men’s and women’s programs at Oklahoma State University from 1983-87.
 The programs were very successful, both having a winning percentage over .500.
 He then went to Stillwater High School, where he started the school’s soccer program.
 After one season at Stillwater High School, Smyth moved to Miami (Ohio) University where he became the assistant coach for the men’s soccer team.

 He has also coached in the Olympic Development Program for Ohio South as the Cincinnati and Columbus women’s district coach and is presently a boy’s district coach for Ohio North.

 Along with coaching, Smyth has run soccer camps and tournaments throughout his career.
 A native of London, England, Smyth holds the United States Soccer Federation “A” license, the UEFA 'A' license and the Football Association of England Preliminary Badge.
 In 2002, he was a member of the first class to receive the NSCAA Premier Coaching Diploma.

 As a competitor, Smyth played for the University of Birmingham in England from 1979-82 and for the Old Monovians, Orient Supporters from 1982-83 where he was awarded Player-of-the-Year honors.

 Smyth received a bachelor's of science degree in 1982 from the University of Birmingham in England.
 He also is the holder of two master’s degrees, one from Oklahoma State University and one from Miami University.

-Smyth is an currently an instructor of health and physical education at The University of Findlay.
+Smyth is currently an instructor of health and physical education at The University of Findlay as well.